stefanache/p2p_webrtc_handshake/README.md

 5. your-friend: waiting...must be patient:)
 6. you: click on button labeled as "Create-Offer" and waiting to generate/write some text in it's associate textarea-box
-7. you: copy this selected text in your clipboard(copy-paste): click on local Offer's textarea...then
+7. you: copy this selected text in your clipboard(copy-paste): click on your Offer's textarea...then
    Ctrl+A to select it's content and then
    Ctrl+C to copy it into your clipboard.
 8. you: then, send copy-pasted content using web-email(paste the content with Ctrl+V into message body yahoo.com, gmail.com, outlook.com...)